 Patients may have allergic reactions to rabbits and rodents (guinea pigs, mice, and rats) if they are exposed to these animals on a daily basis.
 Those at highest risk are pet owners, veterinarians, and laboratory technicians.
 People that live or work in rodent-infested buildings are also at a high risk.
 The actual cause of the allergic reaction may be the animal’s saliva, fur, or urine.
 Treatment starts with ridding the home of any rodent pests, or considering removing any rodent or rabbit pets.
 If these measures are ineffective, your NYC dr may consider treating you with allergy meds or allergy shots (immunotherapy).

-If you need help with your allergies to animals and pets, the allergy doctors & associates at the New York Allergy & Sinus Centers are here to help.
+If you need help with your allergies to animals and pets, the allergists & associates at NY Allergy & Sinus Centers are here to help.
 We can help you find relief for your respiratory allergies, nasal and sinus problems, ENT (ear, nose, and throat) symptoms, skin conditions, and asthma.
 We see adults and pediatric patients (children) from all over the NYC metropolitan area: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 Call us today at 212-686-4448 for more information.